Code-Institute-Submissions/place-in-time/README.md

 ## Testing
+The user story scenarios were adressed effectively, where information relative to the selected marker was presented clearly and cleanly.
+The map section alerts the user to their current location, while providing them with clickable options in the form of map markers.
+The page elements will resize and refow when the screen size is reduced or increased.

 **Welcome Modal:**
 1. Click on the "Find my location" button and verify that the map updates with markers located nearby.

+**Map:**
+1. Try to resize the browser window on a desktop device, verify that the map aligns with the text content below when the window width exceeds 768 pixels.

 **Map Markers:**
 1. Try to refresh the page, verify that the map markers are set relative to your current location.